Domestic terrorism charges in Georgia are prompting concern over political repression

 "You have the fight against environmental defense.
 You have the fight for racial equality.
 You have the fight against capitalism.
 And of course, you have the fight against police militarization or the fight for [police] abolition," said Matt Scott, a journalist with the Atlanta Community Press Collective.

-Scott said that the temperature quickly rose, however, when law enforcement agencies in Georgia began invoking a rarely-used statute against opponents of the project.
+Scott said that the temperature rose even further when law enforcement agencies in Georgia began invoking a rarely-used statute against opponents of the project.

 "Our state affiliate in Georgia and we at the national office have been watching what's been happening very, very closely," said Hina Shamsi, director of the ACLU's National Security Project.
 "What's been happening with Cop City is a stark demonstration of how overbroad state domestic terrorism laws, like Georgia's, can be used to disproportionately punish people, including protesters who express political beliefs."